OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 This component does two things: it changes the progressive Magic Resistance gain to +5% per level (so it becomes noticable even in BG1) and makes the on-hit spell failure effect offer a Save vs. Breath at -10.

-- Improve Dragon Disciples

-This component lets a Dragon Disciple gain additional uses of the breath weapon at levels 6 and 9.
-I don't like how they normally only get one use of it.

 - Improve Monks

 Monks aren't great in BG1 normally.
 Sure, they make up for it by being awesome in BG2, but I don't care about BG2 in this mod.
 This component mainly gives monks more potential at high level.
 It changes the monk XP table so that a monk can reach level 9 in BG1, and it gives each monk kit a great ability at level 9.
 Unkitted Monks get Quivering Palm, Sun Soul Monks get Sun Soulbeam, and Dark Moon Monks get Darkness 15' Radius (it's a different file from the one in Siege of Dragonspear).
 Dark Moon Monks also now have a x2 backstab multiplier (which doesn't improve) and get Mirror Image at level 8 instead of level 11.